mapeditor/tiled/docs/manual/automapping.md

 Everything after the first underscore is the **name**, which determines which layer in the working map the tiles or objects will be placed on.
 If the working map includes multiple layers by this name, the bottom-most one will be used.
 If the rule matches and the working map does not already contain the named output layer, Automapping will create the layer.

 The **index** is optional, and is not related to the input indices.
 Instead, output indices are used to randomize the output: every time the rule finds a match, a random output index is chosen and only the output layers with that index will have their contents placed into the working map.
+If an output index is completely empty for a given rule, it will never be chosen for that rule (since Tiled 1.10.3).

 #### Random Output Example